Nodulaire/ELK-Ansible/Documentation/Logstash-Info-v1.md

 ## Installation

-he Installation of logstash is part of our ELK deployement playbooks.
+The Installation of logstash is part of our ELK deployement playbook.
 Here we're gonna explain the files contain.
 ### Variables file

 You can find this file [here](../playbooks/elk/logstash/defaults/logstash_options.yml).